firebolt-db/godocs/docs/sql_reference/functions-reference/conditional-and-miscellaneous/read_csv.md

 ## Return Type

 The result is a table with the data from the CSV file.
-Each columns is read and parsed as `STRING`.
+Each cell is read as a `STRING`.

 ## Example